 Speaking & Media Requests

-I play at the place where design, social regenerative, and wellbeing meet.
+I play at the place where design, regenerative innovation, and wellbeing meet.
 If these are topics you feel are of value to your audience, I’m open to requests where there’s a genuine value exchange.
-I also design and deliver a range of masterclasses, workshops, and project-based learning programs.
+I also design and deliver a range of masterclasses, workshops, and project-based action learning programs.
 Please send through details of the opportunity.

 Probono/Low-Bono/Dynamic4 Good Requests